cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 <figcaption id="cap1">

-<b>Fig. 1:</b> This visualization shows the names of 81 individuals in the <i>Grand Tour Explorer</i> who were identified by using the “Free word search” tool to locate entries containing “Rosalba” <i>or</i> “Carriera”.
-Close reading of the 81 entries was combined with information from additional sources to identify the types of association each traveler had with Rosalba Carriera.
-These are indicated in the different colors above.
+<b>Fig. 1:</b> This visualization shows the names of 81 travelers in the <i>Grand Tour Explorer</i> who are associated with Rosalba Carriera, as well as the nature of their association(s) with her.
+The 81 were identified by using the “Free word search” tool to locate entries containing “Rosalba” <i>or</i> “Carriera”.
+Close reading of the 81 entries was combined with information from additional sources to identify the types of association each traveler had with the artist, whether she appears in their correspondence or diaries, or they are known to have sat for a portrait by her or commissioned a piece of her artwork.
+The different types of association are indicated in different colors.
 This visualization gives a vivid impression of how many British travelers Carriera interacted with&#8212;and made portraits of&#8212;during her long career.
-Indeed, the <i>Explorer</i> data is almost certainly an undercount.
-Many of the women travelers whom Carriera is known to have interacted with are not listed here because their entries in the <i>Grand Tour Explorer</i> are stubs produced from their husbands’ or fathers’ entries in Ingamells’ <i>Dictionary</i>, and as such do not contain a narrative about their travels.
-See discussion in <a href=" " target="_blank">Introduction</a>. <a href="https://docs.google.com/spreadsheets/d/14Ex2B4Int9NgSkkf8kQ8vKCSATOKxR0UBdB4yzlkJ8I/edit#gid=0" target="_blank">Explore the data behind this visualization.</a>
+Indeed, the <i>Explorer</i> data is almost certainly an undercount, due both to the vagaries of the historical record and to the particularities of the making of the <i>Dictionary</i> and its transformation into the virtual <i>Explorer</i>.
+See discussion in <a href=" " target="_blank">Introduction</a>. <a href="https://docs.google.com/spreadsheets/d/14Ex2B4Int9NgSkkf8kQ8vKCSATOKxR0UBdB4yzlkJ8I/edit#gid=0" target="_blank">Download and explore the data behind this visualization.</a>
 </figcaption>

 </figure>